- Understanding Tor Usage with Privacy-Preserving Measurement [pdf] [BibTeX]

 framework to be used by Tor clients and services to improve security.

-- Security Analysis of Accountable Anonymity in Dissent [pdf] [BibTeX]
+- Security Analysis of Accountable Anonymity in Dissent [paper] [BibTeX]

 Ewa Syta, Aaron Johnson, Henry Corrigan-Gibbs, Shu-Chun Weng, David Wolinsky, and Bryan Ford